-Migratory passerines are shifting, or expected to shift, poleward in both their breeding and wintering grounds, though the Sahara presents a barrier for those north of the Equator in their African wintering grounds (medium confidence).
+Migratory passerines are shifting/expected to shift pole-ward in both their breeding and wintering grounds, though the Sahara presents a barrier for those north of the Equator in their African wintering grounds.
+(MEDIUM CONFIDENCE)

 In northern Europe, the range edges of resident bird species have shifted further north than the range edges of long-distance migrants (Hällfors et al. 2023).
-Species with narrow climatic niches have shifted their ranges more than those with wide climatic niches (Hällfors et al. 2023).
-For some migratory habitat specialists, northward range shifts are facilitated by northwards habitat expansions.
-For example, Reed Warblers, which breed primarily in reedbeds, and whose productivity is related to the rate of growth of reeds (which is often constrained by lower than optimum temperatures), are expanding their range northwards as temperatures increase (Eglington et al. 2015).
-More generally, climate suitability alone is a relatively poor predictor of observed range shifts; land use and the availability of source populations also need to be accounted for (Howard et al. 2020, 2023).
+As an example, Reed Warblers, which breed primarily in reedbeds, and whose productivity is related to the rate of growth of reeds (which is often constrained by lower than optimum temperatures), are expanding their range northwards as temperatures increase (Eglington et al. 2015).
+Six species, none of which breeds primarily in reedbeds, in this study showed no change.

-It has been predicted that 37 of the 64 long-distance Afro-Palearctic migratory passerines studied will experience a winter range reduction by 2100; those wintering in the southern hemisphere will shift poleward, while those wintering north of the Equator will shift east due to being limited to the north by the Sahara (Barbet-Massin et al. 2009).
+It has been predicted that 37 of the 64 long-distance Afro-Palearctic migratory passerines studied will experience a winter range reduction by 2100; those wintering in the southern hemisphere will shift pole-ward, while those north of the Equator will shift east due to being limited to the north by the Sahara (Barbet-Massin et al. 2009).

-Documented changes in migratory routes are scarce, though are likely, initially at least, to involve only part of the population (as has been seen in shorebirds and waterfowl), which may be difficult to detect.
+Documented changes in migratory routes are few and are likely, initially at least, to involve only part of the population (as has been seen in shorebirds and waterfowl), which may be difficult to detect.
 However, new range areas can be established as (boreal winter) temperatures have increased (Dufour et al. 2021).

-7 Aves: South American grassland birds
+9 Aves: South American grassland birds

-There are 288 grassland bird species in South America as a whole, 16% of which are migratory, including those that migrate to North America (Chesser 1994; Vickery et al. 1999).
+There are 288 grassland bird species in South America as a whole, 16% of which are migratory- including those that migrate to North America (Chesser,1994; Vickery et al. 1999).
 However, the proportion of migratory species (30%) within the temperate grasslands of south-eastern South America is higher (Azpiroz et al. 2012; Jahn et al. 2017).
 Of these species which migrate within South America, six are classified as 'Globally Threatened' and a further six as 'Near Threatened'.
-A range of migration strategies are observed, with species migrating either between temperate and tropical ecosystems or solely within tropical ecosystems, and some movements are more nomadic, tracking the availability of grass seeds (e.g. Pearce-Higgins 1996).
+A range of migration strategies are observed, with species migrating either between temperate and tropical ecosystems, or solely within tropical ecosystems and some movements are more nomadic, tracking the availability of grass seeds (e.g. Pearce-Higgins 1996).
 Research on these species directly is limited, so we refer to species in other ecosystems to make inferences.

-7.2.1 Alteration in patterns of precipitation
+9.2.1 Alteration in patterns of precipitation

-Tropical systems tend to be rainfall-limited rather than temperature-limited, and therefore the strongest climate change impacts on tropical migratory passerines are likely to be through changes in precipitation patterns, which are mixed, depending on location (low confidence).
+Tropical systems tend to be rainfall, rather than temperature-limited, and therefore the strongest climate change impacts on tropical migratory passerines are likely to be through changes in precipitation patterns, which are mixed, depending on location (LOW CONFIDENCE)

 In semi-arid systems, rainfall has a positive impact on the breeding success of a range of North American sparrows (Rotenberry & Wiens 1991; Chase et al. 2005), likely mediated through the effects on vegetation growth and invertebrate abundance.
 In wet years, a greater number of nests are produced, increasing the length of the breeding season (Chase et al. 2005; Dean et al. 2009).
-There is a similar relationship for the Little Bustard in Spain (Delgado et al. 2009).
+There is a similar relationship for Little Bustard in Spain (Delgado et al. 2009).

 In similar ecosystems in Africa, studies of the granivorous Red-billed Quelea support the importance of precipitation in driving grassland bird populations.
 Rainfall stimulates new grass growth and rapid increases in invertebrate (caterpillar and Orthoptera nymphs) abundance, leading the birds to breed.
-As soon as the young fledge, the adults move along an advancing rain front to breed again.
-Six weeks after the rainfall ceases across the species' range and the birds have stopped breeding, they nomadically track grass seed availability and move ahead of the next rain front which causes the remaining seeds to germinate and the whole cycle starts again (Ward 1971; Cheke et al. 2007).
+As soon as the young fledge, the adults move along an advancing rain-front to breed again.
+Six weeks after the rainfall ceases across the species' range and the birds have stopped breeding, they nomadically track grass seed availability and move ahead of the next rain front which causes the remaining seeds to germinate and the whole cycle starts again (Ward 1971, Cheke et al. 2007).